edprince/dissertation/chapters/management.md

 and effectively.
 The supervision was of pivotol importance in relation to this project, with a prediction of difficulty progressing effectively during the early stages.

-Evidence of the meetings with the supervisor is located in Appendix [].
+Evidence of the meetings with the supervisor is located in Appendix A.

 ### Presentation Feedback